Author: Matthew Rogers

 Pros & Cons of Shared WordPress Hosting

-When weighing your options for the type of hosting to pursue, you, of course, want to know what the pros and cons are.
-As mentioned above, we have decided to focus on shared hosting for WordPress here, but there are certainly a variety of other types.
+When weighing your options for the type of hosting to use, you, of course, want to know what the pros and cons are.
+So, what are the pros and cons specifically for shared WordPress hosting?

 - Very affordable/cheap

-- Perfect for small to medium sized businesses
+- Perfect for small to medium-sized businesses

 - Perfect for those new to creating and managing a website